-- 1. Our expectations of you are very high we expect all students to work hard from the very beginning of the course until its end. - 2.
-Homework will be an important and normal requirement you cannot cover all the necessary work without it. - 3.
-Your personal organisation must be of the highest standard attendance and punctuality; completing work fully and on time; ensuring all necessary equipment is with you when needed will all influence your final results.
+- Our expectations of you are very high we expect all students to work hard from the very beginning of the course and throughout the duration of your studies in Year 10 and 11. - 2.
+Home learning will be an important and normal requirement at KS4 you cannot cover all the necessary work without it, and you need to get into good habits of studying and revising independently. - 3.
+Your personal organisation must be of the highest standard attendance and punctuality, completing work fully and on time, and ensuring all necessary equipment is with you when needed, will all influence your final results. - 4.
+Each KS4 subject will be deeper, more specialised and more demanding than in Years 7, 8 and 9.
+You have an opportunity now to select subjects in which you are strongest and which you enjoy the most.

-Nearly all courses lead to public examinations, usually GCSE.
-Your results will greatly affect your future educational, training and career opportunities.
-You should choose combinations of subjects which keep your future options as wide as possible.
+Nearly all courses lead to public examinations, usually at the end of Year 11.
+Your results will greatly affect your future education, training and career opportunities.
+You should choose combinations of subjects which will keep your future options open as wide as possible.